-"They are forgotten; they have gone into the blackness; they dwell in the dead moons; yea, others shall lead away their wives, and their children shall remember them no more.
+"They are forgotten; they have gone into the

+blackness; they dwell on the dead moons; yea, others shall lead away their wives, and their children shall remember them no more.

-"And I--! the king--like an eagle I have found my eyrie.
+"And I- 1 the king-like an eagle I have found my cyrie.

-"Behold! far have I flown in the night season, yet have I returned to my young at the daybreak.
+"Behold ! far have I flown in the night season, yet have I returned to my young at the daybreak.